top of page

 The Importance of Considering Environmental Risks

-There are several reasons why it is important for those involved in the real estate industry to consider environmental risks.
+There are several reasons why those involved in the real estate industry need to consider environmental risks during the due diligence period.

 • Financial Implications: Environmental risks can have a significant financial impact on a property.
 For example, if a property is located in an area prone to flooding, insurance premiums may be higher.
 In extreme cases, the cost of remediation and clean-up can be substantial and may even render the property unusable.